WCAG Standards Basics

 Common Myths About WCAG Accessibility

-❌ MYTH - "Accessible design must be ugly"
+❌ MYTH - "Accessible design has to be ugly"

-✅ FACT - Apple, Airbnb, GOV.UK - all are extremely accessible and visually perfect.
+✅ FACT - Apple, Airbnb, GOV.UK - all are highly accessible and visually perfect.

-❌ MYTH - "It's a developer's problem, not a designer's"
+❌ MYTH - "That is the developer's problem, not the designer's"

-✅ FACT - 70% of accessibility decisions are made in the design phase.
+✅ FACT - 70% of accessibility is decided in the design phase.
 A poorly designed wireframe is hard to "fix" in code.

 ❌ MYTH -"Our site has no blind users"